 The Food and Drug Administration (FDA) recommends

-Just like with caffeine, a person may experience insomnia if they take guarana too close to bedtime.
+Like caffeine, a person may experience insomnia if they take guarana too close to bedtime.

 Abruptly discontinuing caffeine use may result in withdrawal symptoms.
 If a person takes guarana daily and wants to stop, they should cut back gradually.